lizhangecon/lizhangecon.github.io/research.md

 ## Publications

 1. Across a Few Prohibitive Miles: The Impact of the Anti-Poverty Relocation Program in China (with Lunyu Xie and Xinye Zheng).
 2023. **_Journal of Development Economics_**, 160, 102945.
-    - previously circulated entitled "Moving to Opportunity: The Effects of the Targeted Poverty Alleviation Relocation Program in China"
+    - <font size = 2>previously circulated entitled "Moving to Opportunity: The Effects of the Targeted Poverty Alleviation Relocation Program in China"</font>

 ### Pre-Doctoral Publications